Telefonica/TEFstrap/README.md

 * Install with [Bower](http://bower.io): `bower install tefstrap`
 * Install with [npm](https://www.npmjs.com): `npm install @telefonica/tefstrap`

 Here you get the most basic form of TEFstrap: precompiled files for quick drop-in usage in nearly any web project.
-Just replace your original `bootstrap.css` with the TEFstrap one you downloaded, located at `dist/css/bootstrap.css` and copy the fonts `dist/fonts/` directory to your own one.
+Just replace your original `bootstrap.css` with the TEFstrap one you downloaded, located at `dist/css/bootstrap.css` and copy the fonts `dist/fonts/` and `dist/img` directory to your own one.

 ## Hacking